QuantLet/onchain-insights/8. Early-Warning Model/README.md

 Submitted: 04.05.2026

 Datafile: ./data/*
 ```

 # Running the code

-- Update data for all the repo (this shell script downloads the last release from the daily updated dataset and updates the corresponding files in all quantlets)
+- Update data for all the repo.
+This shell script downloads the last release from the daily updated dataset and updates the corresponding files in all quantlets.

 ```bash
 bash update_data.sh
 ```

-- move terminal in this specific quantlet :
+- Move terminal into this specific quantlet:

 ```bash
 cd 8.\ Early-Warning\ Model/